DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 #url will soon be changed to main DeMiSTify Alastair Repository when it's merged
 ```

+**Note 2: the rest of files can be taken from templates folder (DeMiSTify/templates)

 * Makefile: Edit Makefile and change the name of the project.
 The rest should be fine.

-* Oric.qip: Change filename of Oric.qip to deca.qip and fill in with the original core files from Mist project (qsf) respecting the format of Oric.qip.
+* Oric.qip: Change filename of Oric.qip to deca.qip and fill in with the original files from Mist core (found in .qsf) respecting the format of Oric.qip.

-  * Don't include the pll file, as it will be included in top.qip from the deca folder.
+  * Don't include the pll file, as it will be included in top.qip at deca folder.
-  * Leave the original constraint file, but will be need to be edited as commented below
+  * Leave the original constraint file, but it will need to be edited as commented below

 * project_files.rtl is a bit like a .qip file but not quartus-specific.

 * project_defs.tcl  edit and check the settings like project and requires_sdram

-* build_id.mk.
+* build_id.mk

   * AMR: isn't needed for the some cores.
 If it's needed, there'll be a TCL script with the MiST core which generates the build_id.v file, so we just add that script so it gets run at the appropriate time.
   * AMR: The build_id.tcl is a pre-flow script which generates a build_id.v file - it just depends on what the mist core wants - most of them generate a version string which is included in the config string.
 Some cores are not usign this so this file can be ignored.